Frequently Asked Questions

 How do I contact the “outside world”?

-You may have to walk out up to the parking lot to cell phone service as we are at the very end of the road up in the Rockies, but we do have wireless internet access within the Main Lodge, Dining Hall and Chalet via the magic of satellite dishes!
-It’s best not to count on reliable cell phone service while you’re at the Ranch.
+You may have to walk out up to the parking lot to cell phone service as we are at the very end of the road up in the Rockies, but we do have wireless Internet access within the Main Lodge, Dining Hall and Chalet via the magic of satellite dishes!
+It’s best not to count on reliable cell phone or high-speed Internet service while you’re at the Ranch.
 If you need to be reached in an emergency, you can share the main phone number of the kitchen with family and friends that will be sent to you along with your guest information packet following registration.

 What can I expect when it comes to food at the Ranch?